flowingis/frontsize/README.md

 - It's build to work with multiple themes in the same project
 - It works fine with [dustman], a Gulp environment boilerplate built to work with multiple themes
 - It's born to be flexible and customization oriented

+The project was [originally developed in LESS][less], now only the SASS version is matained.

 --------------------------------------------------------------------------------